singularity-code/scim-endpoint/README.md

-use the integrated [postman collection](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) to test.
+Use the integrated [postman collection](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) to test.

 a storage implementation is included, tune or implement other storages

 ##

-if you **really** do not want to build anything : spin up the [docker image](https://hub.docker.com/r/personify/personify-scim-server)
+If you **really** do not want to build anything : spin up the [docker image](https://hub.docker.com/r/personify/personify-scim-server)
-> docker run -p 8080:8080 personify/personify-scim-server:1.1.0.RELEASE
+> docker run -p 8080:8080 personify/personify-scim-server:1.1.1.RELEASE

 ##

-if you **really really** do not want to build or run it yourself : point the [postman collection ](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) towards https://www.personify.be/scim/v2/Users ( 401 means unauthorized, so use correct basic auth credentials : scim-user/changeit ) create a environment in postman containing host and protocol.
+If you **really really** do not want to build or run it yourself : point the [postman collection ](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) towards https://www.personify.be/scim/v2/Users ( 401 means unauthorized, so use correct basic auth credentials : scim-user/changeit ) create a environment in postman containing host and protocol.